rpmuller/ePubs/WP1.md

 mountaineer struggles through an arduous day of wind and snow.
-These memories, as they gradually faded, left in men's minds the images of certain peaks that had shone with peculiar brightness in the early light, keeping alive the knowledge that behind the clouds a splendour still survived, and might at any moment become manifest.
+These memories, as they gradually faded, left in men's minds the images of certain peaks that had shone with peculiar brightness in the early light, keeping alive the knowledge that behind the clouds a splendor still survived, and might at any moment become manifest.
 Of these, Plato was the most important in early Christianity, Aristotle in the medieval Church; hut when, after the Renaissance, men began to value